News article published on: 11th May 2019

 The worry that current Tour de France yellow jersey holder Chris Froome has is the different braking distances of vee brakes against disc brakes.
 Every Grand Tour series race has at least one pileup in the peloton – one of these wiped Chris Froome out and ended his Tour de France the year before last.

 Froome told Cycling Weekly, “As a matter of safety, I say that they should be used by everyone or no one at all.
-Having a group different brake systems would increase the dangers.”
+Having a group of different brake systems would increase the dangers of cycling accidents.”

 Bernie Eisel, who is now working for Mark Cavendish’s Dimension Data team but tested discs with Team Sky last year, was more succinct about the issue: “You can’t have the bunch with disc brakes and the other half with normal ones, that would cause carnage because the braking points are different.”

 Not all teams will be using disc brakes at the beginning of the season – Sky will be using vee brakes at the Tour Down Under in Australia in the coming week yet others will be using discs immediately.
-Not all major component manufacturers have released competition level disc brakes either.
-Campagnolo are one of those manufacturers that have yet to do this, and a large number of teams use Campagnolo.
+Not all major component manufacturers have released competition-level disc brakes either.
+Campagnolo is one of those manufacturers that have yet to do this, and a large number of teams use Campagnolo.